bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/exploring-p2p-hashrate-markets-v2.md

 So you have your hot dog shape.
 And the way in which we actually are able to ensure that that delivery is happening is that we have a proxy that we can read that the hash rate is getting delivered to that pool account.
 So we have a demo running right now, which you can sign up using this QR code, which I'll give another link to in a second.
-This is the basic flow of what's happening with our model, but basically we have an event-driven system where as soon as you make a payment to us, we'll switch a hash rate that is currently pointed elsewhere on our proxy straight to your guys' pool account, the pool account that you have registered with us and our database.
+This is the basic flow of what's happening with our model, but basically, we have an event-driven system where as soon as you make a payment to us, we'll switch a hash rate that is currently pointed elsewhere on our proxy straight to your guys' pool account, the pool account that you have registered with us and our database.

+## Lightning

 Last notes on lightning, we want to be able to bring mining pool payouts over lightning.
 The issue with that is that, I mean this is, I don't know if you guys saw the Jade, basically it produces hashes.
-And the idea here is like, okay, well, we have 10 sats per terahash per second per hour.
+And the idea here is like, we have 10 sats per terahash per second per hour.
 How would you be able to stream that over lightning?
 Would that be possible?
 Could we use every spare or wasted jewel and convert that into hashes or gigahashes or whatever it may be?